When a Privacy Allegation Becomes a Criminal Case

 Do prosecutors need actual video or photographs to file charges?

 Not always.
-Physical evidence helps, but prosecutors may also rely on witness statements, discovered devices, suspicious conduct, cloud account history, or forensic evidence from electronic devices.
-The absence of a clear recording does not automatically prevent charges.
+Physical images or recordings may be important, but prosecutors can also rely on witness statements, discovered devices, suspicious conduct, cloud account history, forensic evidence, or statements made during an interview.
+The absence of an obvious recording does not automatically prevent charges.
+The defense should examine what evidence actually exists and whether it proves the required elements.

 What if the recording happened in a shared home or apartment?